Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/sling-model-injectors/content-policy-injector/index.md

 ## Purpose

-Allows for [Sling Models](http://sling.apache.org/documentation/bundles/models.html) to inject valuemap values or perform adaptions from the content policy valuemap into your sling model.
+Allows for [Sling Models](http://sling.apache.org/documentation/bundles/models.html) to inject ValueMap values or perform adaptions from the content policy ValueMap into your sling model.